The Descendants of Edward Polly:

 1st Regiment Cavalry, Virginia State Line (from the National Archives Muster Rolls)

-“This Confederate unit was organized during the later part of 1862 and it was composed of companies which had been enlisted by the state for 12 months service.
-The Virginia State Line was disbanded about March 31, 1863 and most of its members enlisted in the service of the Confederate States.”
+“This Confederate unit was organized during the latter part of 1862, and it was composed of companies which had been enlisted by the state for 12 months' service.
+The Virginia State Line was disbanded about March 31, 1863, and most of its members enlisted in the service of the Confederate States.”

 …………………………………………..